 Headed back to Provo we made a quick turn-up South Fork Canyon.
-Big Springs Park sits at the top of the canyon and is a great picnic area.
-We found a nice spot to relax and pulled out the cookies.
-I am still not sure if the oohing and ahhing were because of the leaves or the treats, but I’ll take it.
+Big Springs Park sits at the top of the canyon and is a wonderful picnic area.
+We found a nice spot to stretch our legs, relax, and pull out those delicious cookies.
+I am still not sure if the oohing and ahhing were because of the colorful leaves or the treats, but I’ll take it.

 If you feel you have the itch to find fall, don’t wait.
 Grab your necessities, hop in the car and head off on a quest to inundate your senses with all that fall has to offer and to remember why you love Utah Valley.

 We have been adventuring with our boys since they were two years old and here are a couple of tips before you head out.

 (1) Be prepared to Hansel and Gretel them back to the car (this works with teens also) What is Hansel and Greteling?
 It is something we came up with and it is very simple.
 Take a baggie of small treats such as Skittles, M&M’s, or our favorite, Swedish Fish.

 When the kids start to break down, secretly have one person go ahead and leave one treat on a rock.
 When the child sees it, the frown will turn upside down and they will be so excited to continue on to see what they can find.
 Before you know it, you will be back in the car.